CFM Calculator – Calculate Required Airflow

 How much airflow is required for a room?

 The amount of airflow needed for a room will vary depending on the number of occupants and the use of the space.
-The American Society of Heating, Refrigerating, and Air-Conditioning Engineers recommends no less than 0.35 air changes per hour or 15 CFM per person for homes.[2]
+The American Society of Heating, Refrigerating, and Air-Conditioning Engineers recommends no less than 0.35 air changes per hour of outdoor air for indoor air or 15 CFM per person for homes.[2]

 The following table shows the suggested ventilation requirements in CFM for residential spaces.